Savannah Bananas: History

+Introduction to Banana Ball format

 In 2018, the team created the alternative "Banana Ball" rule set and played its first intra-squad exhibition game using the format.
-As the format became more popular, the team played its official game with Banana Ball rules on June 26, 2020, while playing away games under the standard CPL rules.
+As the format became more popular, the team played its first official game with Banana Ball rules on June 26, 2020, while playing away games under the standard CPL rules.
 The owner noted that this distinction, where the Bananas were effectively two different teams playing with two different rules, confused fans who might not know what to expect at a game.

-In 2020 the Savannah Party Animals debuted as the opponent in Banana Ball games, similar to the relationship between the Harlem Globetrotters and the Washington Generals.
-Unlike Globetrotter exhibitions, the teams are more even and the Bananas do not win all games.
+In 2020 the Party Animals debuted as the opponent in Banana Ball games, similar to the relationship between the Harlem Globetrotters and the Washington Generals.
+Unlike Globetrotter exhibitions, games are unscripted and competitive.

 After the 2022 summer league season, the Bananas announced they were folding their collegiate amateur team and only playing Banana Ball, both in Savannah and on the road as a barnstorming team.

-In August that year, ESPN+ released a miniseries about the team, Bananaland.
+In August of 2023, ESPN+ released a miniseries about the team, Bananaland.

+As of 2026, Banana Ball has six teams of players, many of whom are former minor league and college baseball players, with former Major League Baseball athletes as occasional special guest players.
+The team has been featured by ESPN, The Wall Street Journal, CNN 10, Sports Illustrated, and 60 Minutes because of its sports entertainment and viral videos.
+The team also has over twelve million followers on TikTok, more than MLB's official account and teams.

+Notable players

 In 2021, the team signed Dakota Albritton.
 Nicknamed "Stilts" and dubbed the "World's Tallest Baseball Player" and the "Tallest Pitcher in the World", Albritton stands 10 feet, 9 inches tall on stilts and plays the field, bats, and pitches, all on stilts.
-He is the team's most recognized player.

 In 2023, Jocelyn Alo became the first woman to play for the Bananas, getting an at bat in one game.
 In 2024, the team announced that Alo had become the first female member of the Bananas, and signed a one-month contract.

-As of 2023, the team has over six million followers on TikTok, more than any MLB team.
-In 2025, they had more than 10.5 million followers on TikTok, more than MLB's official account.
+In August 2025, they signed Kelsie Whitmore, one of the highest-profile professional woman baseball players.